 - In a large bowl, scoop out just the cream from the chilled can of coconut cream (that has been chilled in fridge overnight).
 Beat with hand mixer for 30 seconds until creamy.

-- Add Vanilla Collagen Creamer and beat until smooth.
+- Add collagen and beat until smooth.

 - Place mixture into a gallon-sized Ziploc or pastry bag and place in refrigerator to chill while making the Whoopie Pies.

-Assembling the cakes
+Assembling the cakes:

 - In a small bowl, add the almond milk, apple cider vinegar and baking soda.
 Stir and set aside.